 All network and computer equipment is the property of Fort Bend ISD.
+The district's technology resources, including its networks, e-mail accounts, devices connected to its networks, and all district-owned devices used on or off school property, are primarily for administrative and instructional purposes.
 As such, all copyright laws and federal and state laws regarding electronic data transfer or communication will be strictly adhered to and enforced.
 This includes, but is not limited to, making copies of copyrighted software, logging onto bulletin boards, invading networks or computer systems or files to alter information therein (viruses or unauthorized data manipulation) and bringing unauthorized software into the labs, classrooms or offices.